WebPlatformTest/Data/README.md

 <img src="https://html5te.st/assets/html5test.svg" width="250">

-####Important: this feature is still in development and not synced to the main website.
-If you want to submit results, please use the http://alpha.html5test.com website.

 The HTML5test.com website contains data about other browsers.
 You can use this data to see the best scoring browsers, compare browsers or features and see a timeline of changes for a certain browser.
 The data that is used for these features is stored in this repository and automatically uploaded to the website.